 About the course

-The course will be held at the New York Structural Biology Center at 89 Convent Ave (133rd St).
+The course will be held at the New York Structural Biology Center at 89 Convent Ave (133rd St) or Zoom (when appropriate).

 Classes in SEMC seminar room (Mondays 3:30-5pm and select Wednesdays 3:30-5pm)

 1/10/22 Lecture – Introduction & Basic anatomy of the electron microscope (Ed Eng, SEMC/NYSBC) [pdf][video].